 Why One-Size-Fits-All SEO Reporting Doesn’t Work

+Imagine handing a 30-page detailed technical SEO audit to a busy founder.
+It’s likely to be skimmed at best and misunderstood at worst.
+On the other hand, handing a one-page summary to an SEO specialist would likely frustrate them with the lack of actionable detail.
 As you can see, not every position in the same company speaks the same language, one person might want this information while the other wishes for that information.
-So it’s important to have a clear understand of what exactly each shareholder’s interest is in an SEO performance:Â
+So it’s important to have a clear understand of what exactly each shareholder’s interest is in an SEO performance:- CMOs are strategic: They care about how SEO supports the overall marketing goals.

 - Founders/CEOs are high-level: They want specific numbers like ROI, growth, and market position insights.